Measures against coronavirus: A safe concert visit

 How does the seating plan looks like?

 All the chairs are still in the concert hall, but rows are filled alternately.
 So there are no visitors in the row in front and behind you.
-Between two visitors or a household, three chairs are always kept free (for 1.5 metres distance).
-If you come with more than one person, your group will be split into pairs.
+Between two households, three chairs are always kept free (for 1.5 metres distance).
 For family shows, children can sit with their (grand)parents.
 Ushers of de Doelen will assign you a seat and take the distance into account.

 How do I find my seat in the hall?

-Concerts are unplaced.
-When ordering tickets you do choose a part of the hall where you want to sit: parterre, frontring, tribune, ring or orgelring.
+Concerts have unreserved seating.
+When ordering tickets you do choose a setion of the hall where you want to sit: parterre, frontring, tribune, ring rechts or ring links.
 When you enter the hall, ushers of the Doelen will assign you a seat in order of entry.
 There are enough ushers present to accompany all visitors and ensure a good flow of visitors.

 Can I sit in the hall next to my family/roommate/partner?

 Visitors from the same household can sit together.
 Ushers of de Doelen Goals cannot check whether or not visitors belong to the same household.
-Households are placed in pairs.
 Young children can sit next to their (grand)parents.

 Does the orchestra also play in a different seating plan?